jonseymour/florida/DISCUSSION.md

     [families] n=1000000, c=750278, gg=249059, gg/c=33.2%

-In other words, the statistics of the population are still sensitive to the probability of a girl named Florida if you ask the right question of the members of the population.
+In other words, the statistics of the population of girls are still sensitive to the probability of a girl named Florida if you ask the right question of the members of the population.
 In this case, if you ask a question about the girls themselves, you get one set of statistics, but if you ask about their families you get another.